 The parties to an arbitration can shape their dispute resolution process by, for example, selecting the governing law, the place of arbitration, many aspects of the arbitral procedure, and, of course, arbitrators whom they believe will ensure a fair hearing of their case.

 Our lawyers have received many hours of training to serve as arbitrators and, as a result, are able to guide our clients and represent their interests as arbitration attorneys through the arbitration process.
 In addition, this training and knowledge also enables our attorneys to act as Arbitrators providing neutral arbitration services.

-Bıçak Arbitration Centre is providing institutional arbitration services for both domestic and foreign parties.
+Bıçak Arbitrators are providing institutional arbitration services for both domestic and foreign parties.
 For an arbitration to be administered by our arbitrators, it is sufficient for the parties to agree that the disputes shall be settled by arbitrators of Bıçak Law.
 Arbitration is a well-established and widely used method of resolution of disputes outside the state courts in Turkey.

 Bıçak arbitration is anticipated to fulfill the needs of commercial life by providing the resolution of the disputes in an expeditious, cost-effective, flexible, confidential and efficient way.
 Biçak arbitration ensures the resolution of disputes effectively and quickly.

 Transactions between individuals and businesses include credit by a bank or store, property rentals, car leases, work involving independent contractors, and problems with wills, estates and trusts.
 Disagreements often arise between these parties.
 Until recent years, litigation has been the most common way to resolve these disputes.

 Whether you are trying to collect money or defending against someone who is seeking to recover money, litigation is a no-win situation for all parties.
 In Turkey, businesses spend hundreds of millions of liras in attorney’s fees, in addition to related litigation costs, to pursue or defend against claims they have or which are brought against them.